Welcome To Freeride

 BROWSE LOCAL TEAMS - CLICK HERE

-If You Can’t Join A Team, Register As A JUNIOR IFSA Independent
+JUNIORS: If You Can’t Join a Team, Register as an IFSA Independent

 If You Are A Full-Time College Student…

-If you are a full-time college student affiliated with a registered IFSA Collegiate team, you will compete in the same way that FWQ adults compete.
-As a collegiate competitor you can attend 2* and 4* events, rack up points towards your world ranking, and also qualify for the Freeride World Tour.
-The difference between a collegiate and adult FWQ competitor is that when points are earned, those points will also accumulate to your school's ranking.
-The university with the greatest points at the end of the season is crowned the Champion of the Collegiate Freeride Series.
+If you are a full-time college student affiliated with a registered IFSA Collegiate team, you will compete in the same FWQ events as any other FWQ athlete.
+With an FWQ Collegiate License you can attend events, rack up points towards your world ranking, qualify for the Freeride World Tour, and also earns points toward your member school's ranking.
+The university with the greatest points at the end of the season is crowned the Champion of the Collegiate Freeride Tour.

 Check our listing of Collegiate Freeride teams.

-On Adult FWQ Rankings: What is the 52-Week Seed List?
+On Adult FWQ Rankings: What is the Global Seeding List?

-The Global Seeding List (also called the 52-Week Seed List) is designed to maintain a high level of competition at 4* FWQ events as well as help us select appropriate athletes from hundreds of applications.
-The seed list ranks every athlete according to their top 3 finishes and is preserved for 52 weeks.
-We use this seeding list to give registration priority to competitiors who have accrued more points and experience.
+The Global Seeding List (also called the 52-Week Seed List) is designed to ensure a high level of competition at FWQ 4* events while providing registration priority to athletes with prior competition experience.
+The seed list ranks every athlete according to their top 3 finishes within a 52-week period.
+The seed list provides registration priority to competitors who have accrued more points and experience.
 The more points a competitor has, the easier it is for them to attend 4* events.
 Freeride World Tour finishes earn the most points, followed by FWQ 4*, 3*, and 2* events.
 For more information, please see the FWQ Region 2 Handbook.